Socially Distant Studios 2020

 Come right in and feel the experience of meeting local artists

 See their work, hear them talk about it, share ideas and techniques.....and be inspired!

-Click on the logos to find out more about individual organisations supporting the Arts locally
+Click on the logos at the bottom of the page, to find out more about individual organisations supporting the Arts locally

 Lindsey Kennedy Portfolio